We can't wait to welcome you back!

 When does my COVID test need to be done?

 For shows that require proof of vaccination or a negative COVID test, there will be a specified time period in which your negative result needs to fall.
 If the time period is 72 hours, the test will need to be taken within three days of the event.
-If the time period is 48 hours, the test will need to be taken within two days of the event.
 We will be checking the date, not the time.

 Does my child need to have a negative COVID test to attend?